magento/devdocs/guides/v2.3/graphql/queries/cateogry-list.md

 The query returns a `CategoryTree` object.
 The top level of the `CategoryTree` object provides details about the queried category.
 This object includes the `children` attribute, which contains an array of its immediate subcategories.
 To return multiple category levels in a single call, define the response so that it contains up to ten nested `children` options.

 {:.bs-callout-info}
-You cannot return the entire category tree if it contains more than 10 sublevels unless the `queryDepth` parameter in the GraphQL `di.xml` file has been reconfigured.
+You cannot return the entire category tree if it contains more than ten sublevels unless the `queryDepth` parameter in the GraphQL `di.xml` file has been reconfigured.

 Use the `breadcrumbs` attribute to return information about the parent categories of the queried category.